Superhuman AI Newsletter Review 2026: Honest Verdict

 5. Is the Superhuman AI Newsletter Free?

-This is a meaningful differentiator versus The Rundown AI, which operates a $99/month 'Rundown University' paid tier on top of its free daily newsletter.
-Superhuman AI has so far resisted the paid-subscription model and relies entirely on advertising plus cross-newsletter referrals within its own media ecosystem (the 'Superhuman AI: Decoding the Future' podcast, for example).
-For readers, this means zero friction to try — but it also means every issue is written with advertiser-friendly framing, which occasionally shows up in how negative AI news is handled versus how an ad-free publication like The Information would cover the same story.
+This is a meaningful contrast with The Rundown AI, which runs a $99/month 'Rundown University' paid tier on top of its free daily.
+Superhuman AI relies on advertising and cross-promotion within its own media ecosystem rather than subscriptions.
+For readers, that means zero friction to try.
+It also means every issue is written with advertiser-friendly framing, which occasionally shows up in how negative AI news is handled versus how a subscription-funded publication like The Information would cover the same story.
+Free is not the same as unbiased.

 6. How Many Ads Does Superhuman AI Include?